How to file your homestead exemption application:

 Florida Statute Update for Homestead Exemption Filing Deadlines:

-Please be advised that Florida Statute 196.011(8) states any applicant who is qualified to receive any exemption under subsection (1) and who fails to file an application by March 1, must file an application for the exemption with the property appraiser on or before the 25th day following the mailing by the property appraiser of the notices required under s.
-194.011(1) ("Notice of Proposed Property Taxes").
+Please be advised that Florida Statute 196.011(8) states any applicant who is qualified to receive any exemption under subsection (1) and who fails to file an application by March 1, must file an application for the exemption with the property appraiser on or before the 25th day following the mailing by the property appraiser of the notices required under Florida Statute 194.011(1) ("Notice of Proposed Property Taxes").
 The property appraiser may grant the late filed applications if she feels the applicant would have qualified had they filed a timely application.

 Website help